 Nausea, vomiting, stomach upset, diarrhea, headache, or a metallic taste in the mouth may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 If stomach symptoms return later (after taking the same dose for several days or weeks), tell your doctor right away.
 Stomach symptoms that occur after the first days of your treatment may be signs of lactic acidosis.

 An empty tablet shell may appear in your stool.
 This effect is harmless because your body has already absorbed the medication.

-Although this medication by itself usually does not cause low blood sugar (hypoglycemia), low blood sugar may occur if this drug is prescribed with other anti-diabetic medications.
-Talk with your doctor or pharmacist about all your diabetic medication(s).
+Although this medication by itself usually does not cause low blood sugar (hypoglycemia), low blood sugar may occur if this drug is prescribed with other diabetes medications.
+Talk with your doctor or pharmacist about all your diabetes medication(s).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.